mozilla/legal-docs/en/mdn_plus_terms.md

 ## You May Cancel Your Subscription at Any Time

 __Cancellation.__ You may cancel your subscription to MDN Plus at any time.
-You can do this by clicking the “Cancel Subscription” link in any email that we send you or by going to the [Paid Subscriptions](https://subscriptions.firefox.com) section of your Firefox Account and clicking “Cancel” on your MDN Plus subscription.
+You can do this by clicking the “Cancel Subscription” link in any email that we send you or by going to the [Paid Subscriptions](https://subscriptions.firefox.com) section of your Mozilla account and clicking “Cancel” on your MDN Plus subscription.
 If you choose to cancel, auto-renewal will stop, we will not charge you for any future payment periods, and you will lose access to the service at the end of the current billing cycle.

 ## You Are Responsible For the Consequences of Your Use of the Service